Iron Commando

 Piko Interactive ended up acquiring the international publishing rights to Iron Commando, initially releasing the game digitally on Steam in 2016, before eventually producing a reproduction cartridge for the Super NES in 2017.
-BlazePro also produced a reproduction the Super Famicom version for the Japanese market during the same year.
+BlazePro also produced a reproduction cartridge for the Super Famicom version for the Japanese market during the same year.

 Gameplay

 A soldier named Jack and a kung-fu master named Chang Li are the Iron Commando field team.
 They must cross ten different environments to save the world, fighting against punks, gunfighters, knights and any kind of strange creatures.

 Reception

 Famitsu gave the SFC version a 20/40.